cran-task-views/CompositionalData/CompositionalData.md

 data and embedded in a Hilbert space, so-called a Bayes space (see [van den Boogaart, Egozcue and Pawlowsky-Glahn (2014)](https://doi.org/10.1111/anzs.12074) for details).

 The packages listed below implement methods for density data analysis from this perspective.
-Note that they differ from those included in the `r view("FunctionalData")` in that a Bayes space is assumed as sample space for the density functions.
+Rather than methods listed in the `r view("FunctionalData")` task view, the packages listed here assume that the sample space for density functions is the Bayes space.

 -   `r pkg("robCompositions", priority = "core")`: methods for
 representation of probability density functions using compositional smoothing splines, grounded on the theory of Bayes spaces.